OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/index.md

 which is moving software in
 [Colorado's Decision Support Systems (CDSS)](http://cdss.state.co.us) to open source projects.
-The OpenCDSS effort seeks to change the paradigm of how CDSS software is developed, maintained and supported, in order to encourage a larger software developer and user community to engage in transparent and sustainable software projects.
+The OpenCDSS effort seeks to change the paradigm of how CDSS software is developed, maintained, and supported, in order to encourage a larger software developer and user community to engage in transparent and sustainable software projects.

-This documentation page includes the following sections:
+This introduction page includes the following sections:

 * [How to Use this Documentation](#how-to-use-this-documentation) - guidance and list of main documentation sections
 * [Colorado's Decision Support Systems](#colorados-decision-support-systems) - the system under which the software is maintained